solace-iot-team/aws-iot-device-sdk-embedded-C/README.md

 * Set up a development environment:
   * Develop direct on Raspberry PI / device (not documented in this readme)
   * Eclipse on MacOs or Windows
-* SDK and sample applicaiton installation
+* SDK and sample application installation
 * Solace Cloud Access and Connectivity
 * Run sample application